 The SERVE Program is the Randolph-Macon College volunteer and community service program.
 Launched in the fall of 2012, SERVE seeks to coordinate the efforts of the Randolph-Macon students, faculty, and staff around service to others in keeping with the long-standing tradition of service at the college.
-The Coordinator of Co-Curricular Programs in The Office of Student Life spearheads the SERVE Program.
+The Offi of Student Life spearheads the SERVE Program.
 Each year, students participate in over 13,000 hours of service.
-Projects range from the annual Stop Hunger Now Project (global focus) to Macon a Difference Day (local focus).
+Projects range from the annual The Big Event to Macon a Difference Day.
 The SERVE program, in the Office of Student Life, is an integral part of Randolph-Macon's leadership development programs and service initiatives.